adsabs/adsabs.github.io/_includes/_help/search/_posts/search-parser.md

     }

 Pro tip (II): If you had access to STDOUT/logging of the SOLR instance, you would see LOTS of details; each and every step in the query pipeline produces output.
-This information is however only printed to STDOUT - and so only {{ include.site }} engineers can really see it.
-Here is an example:
+This information is however only printed to STDOUT - and so only {{ include.site }} engineers can really see it.{% endif %}